DIDSR/sfrc/README.rst

 --------------------
 The SRGAN checkpoint provided in this repository was trained using CT images from the six patients provided in `LDGC dataset <https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52758026>`_ and as detailed in the sFRC paper.
-This checkpoint can be applied to the low-resolution CT images provided in this repository in the following manner:
+This checkpoint can be applied to the low-resolution CT images provided in this repository to upscale them by a factor of 4 in the following manner:

 3. Apply SRGAN on tuning set